 What Color is this? in 9 languages.
 I've always wanted to re-do some of the scientific studies of the past, like the World Color Survey.

 While I don't have plane tickets or time to travel the world, I do have access to CrowdFlower's 4 million contributors to re-test hypotheses about the universality of color-naming.
 Four years ago, we showed English language speakers random colors and asked for the color names.
 Four years later, with CrowdFlower contributors now in every country of the world, the experiment becomes much richer.
 The question is not only "Where does blue end, and red begin? ", but do people from different countries have different concepts of color boundaries?
 The color-wheel above (thanks D3 and Dawn) contains 4,000 colors (we collected many more, but didn't want to crash everyone's browsers).

 Why Facebook is blue: The science of colors in marketing.
 33.5K Flares Filament.io 33.5K Flares × Why is Facebook blue?

 According to The New Yorker, the reason is simple.
 It’s because Mark Zuckerberg is red-green colorblind.
-This means that blue is the color Mark can see the best.
-In his own words Zuck says: Video Color Workflow.
+Video Color Workflow.